emifly/python-calculator/README.md

 python calculator.py
 ```

 You will be asked if you would like to specify a path for the file containing your calculations to be run.
-By default, it is assumed that the calculations are contained in a file called `calculations.py` in the current directory unless specified otherwise.
+By default, it is assumed that the calculations are contained in a file called `calculations.txt` in the current directory unless specified otherwise.
 Each calculation should be on a separate line.